EK76/ServerStatus/README.md

 You should also be able to use any kind of the most common Linux operating system for this purpose, but I have only tested on Ubuntu and Debian.
 It is also possible to check when the Linux computer have been last rebooted.
 It stores 20 most recent reboot times.

+#### Requirements for this Visual Studio C# project.
+- .NET 9.0
+-  C# language version 13.0

 You need to install smartmontools and use the harddisk's device path which in my case is 	**/dev/nvme0n1p3** for reading the harddisk's temperature.
 The read the cpu's temperature you use this simple command, 	**cat "/sys/class/thermal/thermal_zone0/temp**
 This command may be different in other linux operating system.
-Check your Linux operatingssystem' user guide for the right command.
+Check your Linux operatingssystem's user guide for the right command.

 For checking the both cpu's and harddisk'a temperatures I created this bash script.
-The bash script alsp store the temperature values into a MySQL table.
+The bash script also store the temperature values into a MySQL table.

 ```console